 Item 2.
-Properties.
+Properties

-We currently occupy approximately 3,600 square feet of office space at 1100 Summer Street, Stamford, Connecticut, on a month-to-month basis.
-We have occupied these facilities since 1992, and the space is adequate for our current needs.
-If we require different or additional space in the future, we believe that satisfactory space will be available at commercially reasonable rates in or near our current facility, although it is possible that additional facilities and equipment will not be available on reasonable or acceptable terms, if at all.
+We currently occupy 3,400 square feet of office space at 600 Fifth Avenue, New York, N.Y. under a sublease which expires in July 2010.
+We have occupied these facilities since September 2007, and the space is adequate for our current needs.
+If we require different or additional space in the future, we believe that satisfactory space will be available in or near our current facility, although it is possible that additional facilities and equipment will not be available on reasonable or acceptable terms, if at all.
 We believe that our properties are adequately covered by insurance.